tutiatechnology/machine-test/README.md

 ## Machine Test

-Test project with React Native + Expo. using local sqlite-database for database.
+Test project implemented with React Native + Expo. using local sqlite-database for database (can be use REST API in next version).

 ## Apk